 I welcome the community to my public pollinator garden educationals held multiple times a year at pollinator gardens I have installed and to the annual fall monarch migration butterfly release held at the Monarch Waystation along the Black Mountain Greenway .

 Want to learn about meadow ecology, native plants & pollinators?
 Contact me about joining me to help with garden maintenance or volunteer to assist with an installation at one of my current sites.
 You can email me directly or join the Monarch Waystations of Black Mountain Facebook group to learn about regular workdays and volunteer opportunities.
+There is at least one opportunity to volunteer each week, typically on Monday mornings from 9 am to 11 am at one of 4 public garden spaces.

 Free to All ages